 Returning to games I’ve played previously is a waste of my time when I could be playing and enjoying my time with new games and experiences.
 And yet in the case of games such as Red Dead Redemption there is just such a lure that it is impossible to resist revisiting the worlds they offer up.
 Thankfully the games that manage to draw me in for a second serving are few and far between with most of those games being served up by the geniuses at Rockstar.

 So as someone who has always identified as a gamer where does this leave me?
-I still play games, although far less, and do keep on the lookout for games that are exceptional and worth taking the time to savor rather than rush through in an effort to get through as many games as possible.
+I still play games, although far less, and do keep on the lookout for games that are exceptional and worth taking the time to savour rather than rush through in an effort to get through as many games as possible.
 Maybe the positive side of this is that it also means I’ll be far better off financially with less money being spent on games that I never get to experience to their fullest!